 His innings took the England total to 364.
 Then Pakistan batting crashed to 105 all out.
 England forced Pakistan to follow on.
 Sir Ian Botham took the career-best bowling of 8 for 34 runs in their second innings to lead England to an innings and 120 runs triumph.

-The Somerset all rounder blistering performance has become the first cricketer in the history of Test cricket, to score a century and eight wickets in an innings.
-His incredible all round performance make him an established all rounder on cricket scenes.
+The Somerset all-rounder blistering performance has become the first cricketer in the history of Test cricket, to score a century and eight wickets in an innings.
+His incredible all-round performance makes him an established all-rounder on cricket scenes.
 England Captain Mike Brearley said, Botham colossus at the moment.

 Pakistan Captain Wasim Bari Said, I have never seen a ball swing so much in the sunny weather, Botham was completely unplayable on that day.
-As a right hand batsman, he managed to scored 14 centuries with the career best of 208 against India in 1982.
+As a right-hand batsman, he managed to score 14 centuries with the career-best of 208 against India in 1982.